 Choosing an appropriate major … identifying possible career paths … obtaining internship experience … developing job search skills … understanding graduate school options … accessing opportunities for employment.
-These are the important needs of college students that the Office of Career Services supports.
+These are the important needs of college students that the Career Advising and Development Office supports.

-Career services helps students plan for careers after graduation through individual counseling and advisement, group workshops, instructional materials, online and traditional libraries of career-related information, a career guidance software program called Focus and access to alumni career advisors.
+The Career Advising and Development Staff helps students plan for careers after graduation through individual counseling and advisement, group workshops, instructional materials, online and traditional libraries of career-related information, a career guidance software program called Focus and access to alumni career advisors.
 Students are assisted in developing résumés, refining interviewing skills, gathering employer or graduate school information and implementing a plan for postgraduate pursuits.
 The office also provides web-based job postings and recruiting programs to assist job seekers.

 Students are encouraged to complete an internship during their college career.
 The career services office works to develop relationships with area companies to facilitate students participation in internships.